coolsun/new-neo/readme.md

-# API Starter - Alexa Skill Template
+# New Neo - Alexa Skill for remote display

-This is an Alexa skill template that provides a simple example of a skill that calls an external API.
-The API used is the [api.open-notify.org API](http://api.open-notify.org/astros.json) which returns a list of the astronauts currently in space.
+This is an pilot Alexa skill for displaying content remotely with Alexa voice control commands

 ### Live example
-To try an example of this skill template, you can enable the [Ground Control Alexa skill](https://www.amazon.com/Dabble-Lab-Ground-Control/dp/B075CWGY1P/ref=sr_1_sc_1?ie=UTF8&qid=1514557483&sr=8-1-spell&keywords=grond+control+alexa+skill).
-Just say: `Alexa, enable Ground Control` and then `Alexa, open Ground Control`.

 ### Using this template

 This template was designed to be used with the [Alexa Skills Kit Command-Line Interface](https://developer.amazon.com/docs/smapi/ask-cli-intro.html) (aka: ASK-CLI).
 After installing the ASK-CLI you can run the following command to setup a new skill project based on this template.

-`$ ask new --template --url http://skilltemplates.com/templates.json`
+`$ ask new --template --url https://github.com/coolsun/new-neo/templates.json`

-After running the previous command you'll see of list of templates to choose from.
-Pick the template named `API Starter`.
-This will create a new folder named `./api-starter/` all of the code for the template will be located in that folder.

 ### Video Tutorial